ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 ```

 The node code is a bit more complex but allows you to create more complex applications.
+It uses the [MQTT.js](https://www.npmjs.com/package/mqtt){:target="_blank" rel="noopener noreferrer"} library which has very good and extensive documentation.
 This is not meant to run on the IoT device but on a separate device that reacts to messages from the IoT devices.
 Please not that this will not manage the WiFi/ethernet connection of the device that it is running on, that is left to the OS/User.